ahellah/Weather_App/README.md

-# Weather_App
+# Weather-Journal App Project

+## Overview
- Asynchronous web app that uses Web API and user data to dynamically update the UI.
+Createing an asynchronous web app that uses Web API and user data to dynamically update the UI.

+## Instructions
+This project required modifying the `server.js` file and the `website/app.js` file. using `index.html` for element references, and `style.css` to style application to customized perfection.